๐Ÿ“ŠAdvanced Financial Accounting

 Identification of the Contract with a Customer

-• Commercial substance means the contract must be expected to change the entity's future cash flows in terms of risk, timing, or amount
+• Commercial substance, meaning the contract is expected to change the entity's future cash flows in risk, timing, or amount

 Contract Modifications and Their Accounting Treatment

-Compare: New contract treatment vs. cumulative catch-up—both handle modifications, but new contract treatment applies when added goods/services are distinct and priced at standalone values, while catch-up applies when existing obligations change.
-FRQ tip: Always state which method you're using and why the modification meets (or fails) the distinct goods/services test.
+Compare: Separate contract treatment vs. cumulative catch-up: separate contract treatment applies when added goods/services are distinct and priced at standalone values, while catch-up applies when modifications change existing obligations that aren't distinct from work already performed.
+On an exam, always state which method you're using and why the modification meets (or fails) the distinct goods/services test.

 Step 2: Identifying What You Promised